What usually changes the price

 Why configuration matters

-An AMS 39 with more rows and more capacity deserves a different conversation than a lower-capacity configuration.
-If two listings look similar but one has a more useful row setup, they are not really the same product from an operator point of view.
+An AMS 39 with more selections and more capacity deserves a different conversation than a lower-capacity configuration.
+If two listings look similar but one has a more useful column setup, they are not really the same product from an operator point of view.

 How to compare listings without overpaying